 The problem is not confined to just students.
 70.4% of school staff have seen bullying.
-62% witnessed bullying two or more times in the last month and 41% witness bullying once a week or more.
-More and more students and advocates are recognizing that teachers and staff can also engage in bullying of students.
+62% witnessed bullying twice or more in the last month, and 41% witnessed bullying once a week or more.
+More and more students and advocates recognize that teachers and staff can also engage in bullying of students.

 This form of bullying is particularly troublesome since the victim can not—and will not—readily report the abuse.
 Students are repeatedly told that teachers are at the school to protect and instruct them.
 The inversion of that role into bullying can be even more damaging than being bullied by a fellow student.

-As one mental health care professional observed, bullying flourishes in secret.
+One mental health care professional observed, bullying flourishes in secret.
 This is particularly true of the teacher-bully.
 It typically occurs in the classroom where the only witnesses are other children.
-The victim is frightened of his or her tormentor, and will not report the activity directly.
+The victim is frightened of their tormentor and will not report the activity directly.

-There are two twin fears that explain why.
+Two twin fears explain why.
 One, there is a fear of retaliation by the teacher.
 The other is the fear of not being believed.
 Who would take the word of a child over a teacher?
 Young children also believe that adults—particularly their parents—are omniscient.
 The victim may wrongly assume the problem is obvious.